-The delay in issuing the audited financial statements for the years ended December 31, 2005, 2006, 2007, 2008 and 2009 resulted in the Company not being in compliance with certain reporting obligations with respect to certain debt instruments, however, as all of our Form 20-Fs have been filed as of September 22, 2011, we are in compliance with all material reporting covenants under our debt instruments.
-For further information on our debt instruments, see Note 13 "Long-Term Debt" to the consolidated financial statements herein.
+The delay in issuing the audited financial statements for the years ended December 31, 2005, 2006, 2007, 2008 and 2009 resulted in the Company not being in compliance with certain reporting obligations with respect to certain debt instruments.
+For further information on our debt instruments, see Note 14 "Long-Term Debt" to the consolidated financial statements herein.

-Although we are current with respect to our payment obligations under our various loan agreements, we are not in compliance with certain financial covenants and other provisions contained in certain loan agreements.
+Although we are current with respect to our payment obligations under our various loan agreements, we are not in compliance with certain financial reporting covenants and other provisions contained in certain loan agreements.
 As a result of the foregoing, various creditors have the right to accelerate their indebtedness and certain creditors may elect to proceed against the collateral granted to them to secure such indebtedness.
 In the event such indebtedness is accelerated, Management believes we have sufficient capacity to satisfy such obligations.